 - 1/4 Cup Icing Sugar

-- 1 and 1/2 Cup Crumbled Baked Cookies
+- 1 and 1/2 Cups Crumbled Baked Cookies

-- Beat together the cream cheese, egg, icing sugar, vanilla essence and yoghurt.
+Beat together the cream cheese, egg, icing sugar, vanilla extract and yoghurt.

 You can double the recipe if you have more cookies that need to be used.